K. R. Ramesh Kumar: Ministry

 Besides holding the Health and Family Welfare Ministry portfolio Ramesh Kumar in his forty-year political career has held many posts in the Karnataka Legislative Assembly and the Government of Karnataka.
 Ramesh Kumar was the Speaker of the Karnataka Legislative Assembly from 27 December 1994 to 24 October 1999.

 Controversy

-In 2019, Ramesh Kumar made an insensitive and crass humor statement in the Assembly where he compared himself with a rape survivor having to undergo repeated questioning during the discussion on the controversial audio clips that allegedly mentioned his name for taking Rs.
-50 crore.
-After facing backlash from various women legislators, activists and media, he apologized to the MLAs later, clarifying it as a media hype.
+In 2019, Ramesh Kumar made a statement in the Assembly where he compared himself with a rape survivor having to undergo repeated questioning during the discussion on the controversial audio clips that allegedly mentioned his name for taking Rs.
+5 Billion.
+After facing backlash from various women legislators, activists and the media, he apologized to the MLAs later, clarifying it as a media hype.

-In 2021, Ramesh Kumar made a statement in the Karnataka assembly, “When rape is inevitable, lie down and enjoy.”
+In 2021, Ramesh Kumar made a statement in the Karnataka assembly, "When rape is inevitable, lie down and enjoy."
 Criticism of Kumar's comments came from his own party members.